barbaracalderon/notes-on-javascript/10_DOM.md

 ## Modal Project

+### Introduction

 *PS: These notes are a reference to the Modal Project inside this repository.
 Check out the [modal-project-example](https://github.com/barbaracalderon/notes-on-javascript/tree/main/project-modal-example) folder here.*

+Go to the repository mentioned above and click on the index.html file.
+It will show you a page with three buttons.
+If you click on either button, it displays a large box in the center of the screen with a message.
+The large box blurs everything not in the box.
+It also has an X, and if you click on it, it closes.
+Also, you can close it by hitting the 'ESC' key.

+How do we make all these interactions?
+With JavaScript.

+In this section, we describe how.
+These are the notes about the Modal Project Example, with key points to JavaScript that are **worth reminding yourself once in a while**.

+### Check the Index.html file

 First, we gotta select every HTML element that we're doing to interact with.
 Then, we store them inside variables to make things easier.

-Check the HTML document and see which classes are the ones through which we will select our HTML element.

-The hidden class will be the main class we'll deal with: it's that big box we're dealing with.
+Check the HTML document and see which classes are the ones through which we will select our HTML elements.
+If you take a closer look, you will notice that the hidden class is the main class we'll deal with: the hidden class is a reference to the big box we're going to deal with.

 The classes are: ```modal, overlay, hidden, show modal```.